hfjn/written/tutorial.md

 >Enable the new datasource.
 In order to stop the server, press CTRL-C in the console window that was opened during step 3.

-install eclipse-jee
+install eclipse-modeling
-`brew cask install eclipse-jee`
+`brew cask install eclipse-modeling`

 after this the original [tutorial](http://wwu-pi.github.io/tutorials/lectures/acse/010_setting_up_the_dev_environment.html) can be followed again.